crotis/Kittens/README.md

 	experianced with React, JS and even with web-development in general it has meant for quite a steep learning curve in such a short period!

+Instructions on downloading and viewing the Application:
+	I don't currently have a server I can use so we will be running the Application in localhost.
+	Clone the repository to your desired directory.
+	Go to kittens/src then open Index.html

 The Application: